Environment-induced anisotropy and the sensitivity of the radical pair mechanism in the avian compass: Abstract

 \section{Abstract}

-Earth's magnetic field is essential for orientation in birds migration\citep{Wiltschko1,Wiltschko2,Wiltschko5,Wiltschko3, Wiltschko4,Wiltschko9}.
-The most promising explanation for this orientation is the photo-stimulated radical pair (RP) mechanism \citep{Ritz3,Cintolesi,Timmel,Wiltschko10, Maeda}, conjectured to occur in cryptochrome photoreceptors \cite{Ritz2009,Ritz2011}.
-The radicals must have an intrinsic anisotropy in order to define a reference frame for the compass \citep{Schulten1,werner,SchultenBook}.
-This anisotropy, when introduced through hyperfine interactions, imposes immobility of the RP, and implies that entanglement between the unpaired electrons of the RP is preserved over long coherence times \citep{Gauger,Cai}.
+{Several experiments over the years have shown that the Earth's magnetic field is essential for orientation in birds migration.
+The most promising explanation for this orientation is the photo-stimulated radical pair (RP) mechanism.
+In order to define a reference frame for the orientation task radicals must have an intrinsic anisotropy.
 We show that this kind of anisotropy, and consequently the entanglement in the model, are not necessary for the proper functioning of the compass.
 Classically correlated initial conditions for the RP, subjected to a fast decoherence process, are able to provide the anisotropy required.
-The environment in which the RP is immersed is then responsible for the reference frame of the compass, relaxing the immobility assumption.
-This fact significantly expands the range of applicability of the RP mechanism providing more elements for experimental search.
+Even a \textit{dephasing} environment can provide the necessary frame for the compass to work, and also implies fast decay of any quantum correlation in the system without damaging the orientation ability.
+This fact significantly expands the range of applicability of the RP mechanism providing more elements for experimental search.}

-The ability of birds to use the Earth's magnetic field to orientate themselves in the correct direction for migration \citep{Wiltschko1,Wiltschko2} has originated several experimental works devoted to the understanding of the main features of the underlying mechanism \citep{Wiltschko5,Wiltschko3, Wiltschko4,Wiltschko9}.
-One of the first proposals for modeling the appearance of the magnetic compass was that magneto-perception operates by means of anisotropic magnetic field effects on the rate of production of yields of a photostimulated radical pair reaction \citep{Schulten1,werner,SchultenBook}.
-Although other models have been proposed, such as a magnetite-based magneto-perception \citep{Kirschvink, Johnsen}, the proposal of a radical pair mechanism (RPM) has been recently reinforced \citep{Ritz3} and strong {experimental} evidences have been presented in its favor \citep{Ritz1,Cintolesi,Timmel,Wiltschko10,Natcom}.
-The solid state RPM model can be summarized as follows \citep{Ritz3}: a molecular precursor reacts to form a pair of radicals due to photochemically-driven electron transfer.